Updated on: Apr 21st, 2025

 As Akash has availed an education loan, he is eligible to deduct the interest paid on the same.
 He has paid Rs 2,50,000 this year as interest towards his education loan.
 The Section 80E provisions allow him to deduct the entire Rs 2,50,000 from his taxable income.
 He saves Rs 78,000 in taxes.

-Apart from the deduction mentioned above and exemptions, there are several other ways to save on taxes.
-Donations made towards qualified organisations and charities are eligible for tax exemptions in the range of 50% to 100%.
+Apart from the deductions mentioned above and exemptions, there are several other ways to save on taxes.
+Donations made towards qualified organizations and charities are eligible for tax exemptions in the range of 50% to 100%.
 Donations made towards those charities covered under Section 80G are eligible for 100% deduction.
 The Prime Minister’s National Relief Fund, National Foundation for Communal Harmony, and National Defence Fund are some of the funds that allow 100% deduction.

 Tax planning is not as hard as it seems.
 Every taxpayer should look to optimise their tax outgo.
 Tax-saving investments should be considered as they not only save taxes but also help in accumulating a corpus which can be used to cover various life events.